papat400/DCC-accessories-decoder-D18-with-servos-and-EEPROM/README.md

 Note : I add an Eagle zip file for the D18 PCB design (made for an arduino NANO).

-**EDIT** (2026-03-16) : added a version in which the input terminal blocks have been replaced by DuPont connectors.

 FRANCAIS :
 --------